Rubi-Kumari/E-com-Sentiment-Analysis/README.md

  Features

-✔ Load raw text data
+Load raw text data
-✔ Clean and preprocess text (lowercasing, punctuation removal) ✔ Extract features using techniques like TF-IDF or word vectors ✔ Train a classification model
+Clean and preprocess text (lowercasing, punctuation removal) Extract features using techniques like TF-IDF or word vectors Train a classification model
-✔ Predict sentiment for new text
+ Predict sentiment for new text
-✔ Evaluate model performance using accuracy and confusion matrix ✔ (Optional) Serve as a simple API or web app
+ Evaluate model performance using accuracy and confusion matrix Serve as a simple API or web app

  Technologies Used